AWS Storage Options – SQS & Redshift

 • Binary or Large Messages

-• SQS is suited for text messages with maximum size of 64 KB.
-If the application requires binary or messages exceeding the length, it is best to use Amazon S3 or RDS and use SQS to store the pointer
+• SQS supports messages up to 1 MiB.
+If the application requires binary or messages exceeding this limit, it is best to use the Amazon SQS Extended Client Library with Amazon S3 to store the payload and SQS to store the pointer.

 • Long Term storage